At a glance

 Where to find your free COVID-19 vaccine this season

-Now that the Bridge Access Program has ended, uninsured individuals may be able to find 2024-2025 COVID-19 vaccine available through their state or local health department immunization programs.
+Now that the Bridge Access Program has ended, uninsured individuals may be able to find a 2024–2025 COVID-19 vaccine available through their state or local health department immunization programs.

 CDC is providing new funding for 2024–2025 COVID-19 vaccines for public health safety net providers.
 Adults without health insurance or with insurance that doesn't cover all COVID-19 vaccine costs may be able to find a free COVID-19 vaccine.